Grading Chicago Bears' 5 Most Improved Positional Units

 It's not hard to improve on Matt Barkley and Brian Hoyer.

 Still, what Pace did at quarterback this offseason shouldn't be undersold.
 In a nutshell, Mike Glennon is a veteran with the upside of a guy who can start for years.
-Rookie Mitchell Trubisky is a high-end quarterback prospect who could very well develop into a franchise quarterback.
+Rookie Mitchell Trubisky is a high-end quarterback prospect who could well develop into a franchise quarterback.

 That's painting in broad strokes, of course.
 Glennon has only attempted 11 passes since 2014, though he never received much of a chance to reach for his ceiling as a prospect while suffering through the miserable years with the Tampa Bay Buccaneers.

-The truth of the matter is simple—Pace saw a 27-year-old quarterback he liked and thought could be a capable starter, stopgap or otherwise.
+The truth of the matter is simple—Pace saw a 27-year-old quarterback he liked and thought he could be a capable starter, stopgap or otherwise.
 He went out and got him.
 And based on Glennon's flashes during his time on terrible rosters, it won't take him long to convince Bears fans it wasn't a bad move.

 Then there's Trubisky.
 He's 6'2" and 222 pounds of potential thanks to a strong arm and ability to work through reads.
-Perhaps more important than anything else, Trubisky is athletic enough to escape crumbling pockets and keep his eyes downfield looking for targets (something another Pace favorite, Marcus Mariota, does well) before taking the ball down the field himself.
+Perhaps more important than anything else, he is athletic enough to escape crumbling pockets and keep his eyes downfield looking for targets (something another Pace favorite, Marcus Mariota, does well) before taking the ball down the field himself.

 Maybe Trubisky starts in 2017.
 Maybe not.
 But Pace took two shots on a franchise quarterback this offseason and either could perform better in the short term than the quarterbacks the Bears fielded a year ago.